Addons

 > swaks --server "${CLOUDRON_MAIL_SMTP_SERVER}" -p "${CLOUDRON_MAIL_SMTPS_PORT}" --from "${CLOUDRON_MAIL_FROM}" --body "Test mail from cloudron app at $(hostname -f)" --auth-user "${CLOUDRON_MAIL_SMTP_USERNAME}" --auth-password "${CLOUDRON_MAIL_SMTP_PASSWORD}" -tlsc

-The turn addon can be access the STUN/TURN service.
+The TURN addon provides access to the STUN/TURN service.

 Exported environment variables: